 Saturday 10 am – 1 pm

 In addition to grocery items available during regular pantry hours, we also offer resource coordination services.
-Resource Coordination is available Monday and Wednesday 8 am – 7 pm, Tuesday, Thursday and Friday 8 am – 5 pm.
+Resource Coordination is available Monday, Tuesday, Wednesday and Friday from 8

 Did you know that you can earn credits anytime you meet with a Resource Coordinator, sign up for SNAP, or attend a class for the first time?
 These credits allow you to purchase small kitchen appliances or other items that will help you access and prepare food.
 To learn how to earn credits and what you can buy with these, click here.